Oleksiy-Zhukov/Kaggle-Competitions/PS/S3E13/README.md

 5. Or use this [link](https://www.kaggle.com/code/zhukovoleksiy/5-solution-ps3e13-ensemble?scriptVersionId=127751711) to get to my kaggle notebook, click copy&edit to make a copy of my kernel and run it on your kaggle account.

 ## Data
 The dataset used in this project is a part of the Kaggle Playground Series competition "Classification with a Tabular Vector Borne Disease Dataset."
-Unfortunately, due to Kaggle's terms of use and data privacy, we cannot provide a direct link to the dataset outside of Kaggle.
+Unfortunately, due to Kaggle's terms of use and data privacy, I cannot provide a direct link to the dataset outside of Kaggle.

 If you are interested in exploring and participating in Kaggle competitions, you can visit Kaggle's website and search for the "Classification with a Tabular Vector Borne Disease Dataset" competition.